What Is the RBA Cash Rate and How Does It Affect Your Mortgage?

 The RBA has held the cash rate at 3.60% to assess whether the recent pickup in inflation is temporary or more persistent, while still supporting employment and broader economic conditions as inflation moves back towards its 2–3% target over time.

-What Happens When the RBA Changes the Rate?
+What Happens to Your Mortgage When the RBA Raises, Cuts, or Holds?

 When the RBA Raises the Cash Rate